Bode-Raymond/Writeups/CTF/2022/NSA-Codebreaker/Task5/README.md

        = 0x55af6a287000
 ```

-The PIE offset can now be used to find the dynamic address of any static item in the binary including `idtab`.
-To find `idtab` in the core file, the function call to `idtab_init` must be found in main.
+The PIE offset can now be used to find the dynamic address of any static item in the binary, including `idtab`.
+To find `idtab` in the core file, the function call to `idtab_init` must be found in `main`.

 ![](./img/main_idtab_init)